bimdata/javascript-api-client/docs/BcfApi.md

 <a name="createSnippet"></a>
 # **createSnippet**
-> BimSnippet createSnippet(topicsPk, projectsPk, data)
+> BimSnippet createSnippet(projectsPk, topicsPk, data)